-I have learnt a range of useful work-based skills, such as research and communication skills.
-I have also learnt to be flexible with my data research since reconstructing the lives from generations ago with a different census system can be quite challenging!
-Overall, this module offered the opportunity for me to integrate the transferable skills I’ve learnt in my degree programme and any tasks assigned to me.
+I have learned a range of useful work-based skills, such as research and communication skills.
+I have also learned to be flexible with my data research since reconstructing the lives from generations ago with a different census system can be quite challenging!
+Overall, this module offered the opportunity for me to integrate the transferable skills I’ve learned in my degree programme and any tasks assigned to me.

 What advice would you give other students in a similar situation to you?